Piill/pico-machine/docs/Overview.md

 | `0xF4` | std out |
 | `0xF5` - `0xFF` | Reserved for memory mapped IO |

+## Implementing memory mapped IO
+The `pmachine` structure contains two function pointers, `read_mem` and `write_mem`.
+These functions are called when memory mapped IO is accessed.

 # The stack
 The stack is guaranteed to have a minimum depth of 254.
 A stack overflow should terminate the program immediately.